 Because of this, the blade needs to be rigid to maintain cutting consistency when passing through beef, pork and lamb.

 A filleting knife needs to have some flexibility to move around bones.
 This blade is often smaller as it needs to allow for hand dexterity and small movements.

 Filleting knives are essential when filleting fish.
 So you can access and remove the delicate bones that come off the spine without damaging the delicate flesh.

 Are becoming popular.
 While not common in western knife sets, Japanese style Vegetable knives purchase as the west begins to move towards a more plant-based diet.

 A Vegetable knife looks like a mini meat cleaver and doesn’t come to a sharp point like most knives—a must-have for every modern kitchen.

 A meat cleaver is possibly the best knife for cutting meat.
 It is perfect for hacking through large cuts of meat like beef and lamb with enough extra weight to help break through bone!
 In a single swing.

 Although traditionally designed for meat.
 A cleaver can be just as handy for getting through large dense vegetables like pumpkins and yams.

 There are many different cleaver sizes; however, they all share the same feature of a large flat blade, similar to a veggie knife, but broader and heavier.

-More critical to butchers who hunt for their own meat, a skinning knife needs to be a short blade that optimises hand control and has minimal flexibility to maximise performance.
+More critical to butchers who hunt for their own meat, a skinning knife needs to be a short blade that optimizes hand control and has minimal flexibility to maximize performance.